Legend-Systems/pro-train/src/org/README.md

 ### 🏛️ Organizations - The Foundation

-Organizations enable **multi-tenant architecture** critical for the Exxam platform:
+Organizations enable **multi-tenant architecture** critical for the trainpro platform:

 - **Data Isolation**: Keep university exams separate from corporate training
 - **Brand Identity**: Each institution maintains its unique branding